-Continued breaking of the rules will result in the pupil being requested to leave the classroom and move out to another classroom for a period of no more than 15 minutes.
+Under usual circumstances, continued breaking of the rules will result in the pupil being requested to leave the classroom and move out to another classroom for a period of no more than 15 minutes.
 An adult from the class will escort pupil to another classroom where they will be obliged to work.
 Teachers will have set up agreements with each other to receive pupils in this way.
+Under current circumstances, pupils are not able to move to different classrooms and therefore a member of SLT will be called to enable a 'time out' and reflection.